 For interior brick, use only small amounts of water and be sure to cover the floor with plastic.
 For exterior brick, cover plants and garden beds with plastic.

-Let the brick dry for a full day before staining.
+Let the brick dry for a full day before staining as a surface free of moisture is best for the application process.
 If you clean the brick in the morning and the weather is warm and dry, the brick may be dry enough by the end of the day for staining.

 Protect Your Home and Yourself